-Other materials referred to in the reading list include cases and materials available on short loan.
+Other materials referred to in the reading list include cases which you may access online and materials available on short loan or through the library website on the online databases.

 6 Student assessment

 There are three pieces of assessment for this course.
 All students are required to hand in a class assignment, a tutorial assignment and to write a test.
 The marks obtained in these tasks will count 30% towards the final marks obtained by students (class assignment 15%, tutorial assignment 5% and test 10%).
 Feedback will be provided on these tasks to enable students to identify and rectify problems.
 The feedback will be provided orally and in writing where possible.